Navaneeth-Sharma/Navaneeth-Sharma/README.md

 ###  Hi 👋, Its Navaneeth here

 Love to Apply things in Real World !
-ML Engineer | Python Dev | Love to Contribute (Reach out me if you want to collaborate!)
+ML Engineer | Python Dev | Love to Contribute (Reach out me if you want me to collaborate!)

 - 🔭 I’m currently working on Julia Programming | Machine Learning | Devops projects